Frequently Asked Questions

 Is there any funding available to support Japanese at our school?

-Yes!
-The British Council, Daiwa Anglo-Japanese Foundation and the Great Britain Sasakawa Foundation offer funding for various Japan-related projects and exchanges.
+Additionally, the Daiwa Anglo-Japanese Foundation and the Great Britain Sasakawa Foundation offer funding for various Japan-related projects and exchanges.
 The Japan Society Small Grants are grants to support small-scale projects and events taking place in the UK.

 How can I set up an exchange with a school in Japan?